zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/remove-child.md

 ### Examples

-The following example remove the child node h1.
+The following example removes the child node h1.

 ```csharp